A2Amir/NLP-and-Pipelines/README.md

 **After performing these steps above, your text will capture the essence of what was being conveyed in a form that is easier to work with.**

+### 1. Cleaning:

+In this section I am going to walk through the step of cleaning text data from a popular source - **the web**.
+You'll be introduced to helpful tools in working with this data, including the [requests library](http://docs.python-requests.org/en/master/user/quickstart/#make-a-request), [regular expressions](https://docs.python.org/3/library/re.html), and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).